 To graduate from WSC: 120

-Popular minors: Geospatial Technology, Earth Science, Political Science, Spanish, Criminal Justice, History, Environmental Studies, Economics, International Studies, Computer Information Systems, Computer Science
+Popular minors: Earth Science, History, Geospatial Technology, Political Science, Spanish, Criminal Justice, Environmental Studies, Economics, International Studies, Computer Information Systems, Travel and Tourism, Mapping

 Department: History, Politics, and Geography